mohamedismaael/project/README.md

 ### 3. Install Dependencies:
    - Open the terminal in VS (or use the integrated terminal).
-   - Run the following command to install the required dependencies:

 ### 4. Run the project: